DataResponsibly/we-are-ai/modules/who-lives-who-dies-who-decides/_posts/2000-03-04-the-ethics-matrix.md

 ## Apply (15 mins)

+In Module 1 we spoke about stakeholders and values, using the sale of chicken noodle soup at a cafe as an example.
+Now, let’s think about stakeholders and their values in Elaine’s story.

-In breakout groups of 3–4 people, take 15 minutes to fill out the [values/stakeholder matrix](https://blog.dataiku.com/algorithmic-stakeholders-an-ethical-matrix-for-ai) below.
-The purpose of the matrix is to help consider each stakeholder in relation to pertinent values with the assumption being that values might be held in common but interpreted differently. **_Each cell is filled in with a statement of what the value means for the stakeholder._**
+In breakout groups of 3–4 people, take 15 minutes to fill out the [matrix](https://blog.dataiku.com/algorithmic-stakeholders-an-ethical-matrix-for-ai) below to connect stakeholders to their values. **_Each cell is filled in with a statement of what the value means for the stakeholder._**

 Below is a partially completed matrix based on the scenario we just read.
 Complete the remaining stakeholders/values as a group.